DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 If you are already an international student in the UK, you can [apply for a graduate visa on successful completion of your degree](https://www.gov.uk/graduate-visa).

-To apply, you will need to have been sponsored by a Home Office licensed student sponsor over the course of your studies.
+To apply, you must have been sponsored by a Home Office licensed student sponsor over the course of your studies.

 The graduate visa will allow you to work or look for work in the UK for up to 2 years after completing your studies (3 years for PhD students) without a sponsor.
 This includes working as a teacher.